Dave-team/Knowledge-base/Priorities.md

 - Manage upwards: Clarify to Will what works and what doesn’t, where I need support or context or whether I want to do something.
 And keep a log of feedback I have for Will so I'm not empty handed when it comes to upward feedback reviews.
 - Constantly learn from best practices.
 A good email, a good PR review, a good comment.
 Save it and learn from it.
 - Be proactive in onboarding users.
 Slack manager in advance asking whether new joiner needs access + if they’re willing to intro guide to Looker.
 Then, send the Looker docs + CC data superhero.
 Also, consider this entire process: how is it going to skill with more senior stakeholders starting to join the business.
+- As I become more senior, it's more and more important to keep in touch with the community and have people I can reach out to to talk about data.

 **Dealing with hard challenges at work**
 - The more senior I become, the harder the problems become.
 Get comfortable around this